Discover Theories and Applications of Materials

-- for the creation and repair of a wide variety of products.
+- Discover how materials are used in the creation and repair of a wide variety of products.

 Materials that are commonly used can be classified into different groups.
 The most basic classification is metals and non-metals.
 You could also classify them as metals, ceramics and organic materials.
 Another system of classification includes the main groups of metals, ceramics, polymers and composites.
 All the materials that you may think of such as glass, resins, rubber, wood, fibres, carbon, concrete, and minerals fit into these main groups.
 This course builds your understanding of all of these materials and the characteristics of different materials within each group.